Mangiamaccheroni - courtesy of FXCuisine.com

 Ciao!

-I've decided to serve up one of my favorite easy home-cooked recipes.
-It is The Italian cook's ode to simplicity.
-I love it so that I have named my blog after it, Spaghetti Aglio, Olio e Peperoncino.
+Today I'm serving up one of my favorite easy home-cooked recipes.
+It's the Italian cook's ode to simplicity.
+I love it sthe point of having named my blog after it, Spaghetti Aglio, Olio e Peperoncino.

 2 garlic cloves (or more to taste), finely chopped

-1 dried peperoncino red chili pepper, crumbled, or more to taste (don't overdo it)
+1 dried peperoncino (red chili pepper), crumbled, or more to taste.
+Some may prefer to use fresh chili

-DO NOT serve dusted with grated Parmigiano or Pecorino Romano.
+Please do not serve dusted with grated Parmigiano or Pecorino Romano.
 Some folks do, including some Romans.
-Purists like me don't.
+I don't.
+Toasted breadcrumbs are an option.

 Buon Appetito!